Orange-OpenSource/hurl/docs/manual/hurl.md

 Private key file name.

+### --limit-rate <SPEED> {#limit-rate}

+Specify the maximum transfer rate you want Hurl to use, for both downloads and uploads.
+This feature is useful if you have a limited pipe and you would like your transfer not to use your entire bandwidth.
+To make it slower than it otherwise would be.
+The given speed is measured in bytes/second.

+This is a cli-only option.

 ### -L, --location {#location}

 Follow redirect.
 To limit the amount of redirects to follow use the [`--max-redirs`](#max-redirs) option